OGD09/nic_sharing/README.md

    - Removes NAT and iptables rules.
    - Restores the original `dnsmasq` configuration.
    - Stops `hostapd` and deletes the generated `hostapd.conf` file.
+   - Restores the Wi-Fi interface to its previous connection state using `nmcli`.

 ### Important Notes

-- If the Wi-Fi interface is blocked by `rfkill`, the script will automatically unblock it.
+- **Wi-Fi Interface Management**: If the Wi-Fi interface is blocked by `rfkill`, the script will automatically unblock it.
+The script also uses `nmcli` to disconnect any active Wi-Fi connections before setting up the access point and reconnects it when sharing is disabled, if it was connected beforehand.
+- **Permissions**: Ensure to run the script with `sudo` to apply system-wide network configurations.
-- The script automatically backs up the original `dnsmasq.conf` and restores it when disabled, ensuring the system returns to its prior state.
+- **File Restoration**: The script automatically backs up the original `dnsmasq.conf` and restores it upon disabling, ensuring the system returns to its prior state.
-- Ensure to run the script with `sudo` to apply system-wide network configurations.

 ### Example Output